frontenddogma/web-development-glossary/manuscript/b.md

 : → Block container element

 Block container box
-: A block-level box that’s not a table box or the principal box of a replaced element.
+: A block-level box that is not a table box or the principal box of a replaced element.
 It either contains only block-level boxes or, if establishing an inline formatting context, only inline-level boxes.

 Block container element
 : An element whose principal box is a block container box.